meshcentral-community/meshbook/README.md

     command: "echo $(cat {{ file }})"
 ```

-The following response it received when executing the first yaml of the above files (with the `-s` and the `-i` parameters).
+The following response it received when executing the first yaml of the above files (without the `-s` parameters, which just outputs the below JSON).

 ```shell
 python3 meshbook.py -pb examples/echo_example.yaml